limina1/indextr-client/README.md

 ### Roadmap

-- Optimization (current iteration does keep articles stored when going to previous page)
+- Optimization/caching (current iteration does not keep articles stored when going to previous page)
 - Supporting different article types.
 Accepting pull requests.
 Within the tags of kind 30041 have a type tag:

 ```json